watsonwork/watsonworkspace-export/README.md

 1. Change to the directory containing your built executable
 2. Obtain your JWT from Workspace by visiting https://workspace.ibm.com/exporttoken
-3. Run `./IBM Watson Workspace Export Utility --jwt=WATSON_WORK_JWT`, replacing WATSON_WORK_JWT with the value you copied from the export token page above
+3. Run `"./IBM Watson Workspace Export Utility" --jwt=WATSON_WORK_JWT`, replacing WATSON_WORK_JWT with the value you copied from the export token page above

 You may double click on the built executable to launch it as well.
 In this mode, the executable with prompt for your JWT in the terminal.
 Unfortunately, in some environments, terminal input length limit will prevent you from entering your JWT in this mode.